A project by Sabrina Fernández Casas

 April 23rd, Artist Talk and Finissage, 6pm

-In 2017, Sabrina Fernández acquired the informal license and the complete inventory of a pirated-film shop in Peru called Mondo Trasho, consisting of approximately 5'000 films in DVD format which besides mainstream movies, include an amazing collection of B-movies, independent films, amateur films, queer films, art selections and documentaries.
+In 2017, Sabrina Fernández (CH) acquired the informal license and the complete inventory of a pirated-film shop in Peru called Mondo Trasho, consisting of approximately 5'000 films in DVD format which besides mainstream movies, include an amazing collection of B-movies, independent films, amateur films, queer films, art selections and documentaries.

 Mondo Trasho was an emblematic independent store in Lima, which thrived until the arrival of streaming platforms.
 As internet became faster and content became digital, DVDs became obsolete and Mondo Trasho stopped being profitable.
 The owner announced the sale of his inventory just as Sabrina was in Peru doing a residency, and after exchanging many emails, she became the new owner of Mondo Trasho.